Color reference files read by Imatest can be CSV or CGATS format containing L*a*b* color and luminance reference data.

 The reference illuminant is assumed to be the same as the selected color space (D65 for sRGB, etc.).
 This is at variance with current practice, where L*a*b* files are assumed to have D50 data.
 The new LAB D50 file (Imatest 4.4+) is recommended because it will transform the reference values using a Bradford Transform to move them to the selected color space’s white point.
 This is the recommended approach if you have spectrophotometer measurements for your individual chart.

-CSV files consist of 24 lines with L*, a*, b* values on each line separated by spaces, commas (,), or semicolons (;).
+Color CSV reference files files consist of the number of lines that the test chart has patches, with L*, a*, b* values on each line separated by spaces, commas (,), or semicolons (;).
 Example (first 3 lines of 24):

 38.08, 12.09, 14.39